John Lowe

 ’Twas one thousand, hundreds four, six and a score

-When he suffered death, a man full of faith s grace.
+When he suffered death, a man full of faith and grace.

 He passed from gloom November’s fifteenth morn